 Overall context for the PRL courses

 By way of overall context, Circling within the Authentic Relating tradition is a presence practice.
 “Presence” is a way of being and an attitude towards life and towards other people.
 Presence is non-verbal (it’s the act and the felt-experience of being emotionally available to another person) and it cannot be faked; however it is rendered much more powerful by learning and applying the structures of effective emotional communication.
 Circling courses normally don’t teach this, they expect you to learn by modeling “presence” (Circling cannot be taught, exactly, it can only be modeled).
-In this course you will formally learn, through lecture and practice, the structures of effective emotional communication.
-To note, that hardly anyone is currently doing this, teaching the structures of good emotional communication.
-You do learn this in NVC (Non-Violent Communication), but my work extends NVC in various ways.
+NVC (Non-Violent Communication) provides valuable distinctions related to good emotional communication (they call it “the language of feelings and needs”), but my work extends NVC in various ways.
 More info on this in Relational Power, Chapter 2.

 80-90% of the course will be experiential.
 We will simply drop-in together and explore what is alive in the space, communicating our thoughts and feelings with truth and care (similar to other Circling courses) and unpacking / revealing our personal challenges in so doing.
 We will know that we are doing this effectively, by how much fun we are having together.
 We will also know that we are doing this effectively, by the results we are generating between-classes with the people in our environment.